HPiArolas/global-covid-yll/README.md

 Data are drawn from several resources.
 - Global Burden of Disease Collaborative Network.
 Global Burden of Disease Study 2017 (GBD 2017) Results.
 Seattle, United States: Institute for Health Metrics and Evaluation (IHME), 2018.
 Available from http://ghdx.healthdata.org/gbd-results-tool.
-- P. G. T. Walker,et al., The impact of COVID-19 and strategies for mitigation and suppressionin low- and middle-income countries, Science (2020).
+- P. G. T. Walker, et al., The impact of COVID-19 and strategies for mitigation and suppressionin low- and middle-income countries, Science (2020).
-- T. Riffe, E. Acosta. et. al. “COVerAGE-DB: A database of COVID-19 Cases and Deaths by Age.”
+- T. Riffe, E. Acosta, and the COVerAGE-DB team, “COVerAGE-DB: A database of COVID-19 Cases and Deaths by Age.”
 OSF, 15 June 2020. doi:10.17605/OSF.IO/MPWJQ.
 - United Nations, Department of Economic and Social Affairs & Population Division.
-World population prospects Highlights, 2019 revision Highlights, 2019 revision (2019).
+World population prospects Highlights, 2019 revision Highlights, 2019 revision - WPP (2019).
 OCLC: 1142478963.
-- Human Mortality Database (2020).
+- Human Mortality Database - HMD (2020).
 Available at www.mortality.org or www.humanmortality.de publisher: University of California, Berkeley (USA), and Max Planck Institute for Demographic Research (Germany).